jeanslack/Videomass/Pages/Main_Toolbar/PresetsManager_Panel/Profiles_management.md

 - "_Description_" is a longer description.

 - "_Command Line Parameters_" allows you to enter the FFmpeg command.
-The rule is not to enter the input and output parameters, ie the command call of FFmpeg and any '-i' flags and the names of the imported and exported files but only the command settings.
+Do not enter the first input parameter, ie the FFmpeg command call and the first '-i' flag with the name of the first file imported, unless you want to concatenate or add one or more audio files to a movie or images by creating slideshows, in this case you can take a look [here](../../../tips_and_tricks.md).
+So, don't even enter the last output parameter which is given automatically.
 For conversions that involve a double pass, use the string **DOUBLE_PASS** as a separator between the first and second pass, for example:
   ```
   -an -vcodec libx264 -b:v 1500k -f rawvideo DOUBLE_PASS -vcodec libx264 -b:v 1500k